 You can easily catch a flight to Goa from different Indian cities.
 Goa International Airport is the major airport of Goa.
 This airport is operated by the Airport Authority of India primarily as a Civil Enclave.

 After deboarding at the airport, you will need to travel the remaining distance by cab or by local bus.
-Goa has very extensive public transportation like buses and cabs which connect the towns and villages within the boundaries of Goa.
-Thus, traveling within Goa would be quite a hassle-free experience for you.
+Goa has very extensive public transportation, like buses and cabs, which connect the towns and villages within the boundaries of Goa.
+Thus, travelling within Goa would be quite a hassle-free experience for you.

 By Road